-At BonnaVilla, our specialty is customizing our modular floor plans to meet your design requirements.
+Our specialty is customizing single-family home plans to meet a customer's specific design requirements, but we also build multi-family and commercial projects.
 We offer a range of modular floor plan designs, layouts, and square footages.
-We have a large variety of optional details like cape cod roofs, exterior siding choices, customizable bathroom and kitchen layouts, and many different interior finish and feature options that will accentuate any lifestyle.
-If you're looking for the affordability, efficiency, and durability of a manufactured home, but don't want to sacrifice quality, then you found your home with BonnaVilla – where the details really do make the difference!.
+In addition, we have a large variety of optional details like cape-cod style roofs, exterior siding choices, customizable bathroom and kitchen layouts, and many different interior finish and feature options that will accentuate any lifestyle.
+If you're looking for the affordability, efficiency, and durability of a factory-built home, but don't want to sacrifice quality, then you found your home with BonnaVilla – where the details really do make the difference!.

 What is Modular?